-After skipping the inaugural year, I finally dipped my toe into Disney World’s newest Christmas event—Jollywood Nights at Hollywood Studios.
+Now in its third year, I made another visit this year to Disney World’s newest Christmas event—Jollywood Nights at Hollywood Studios.
 In this review I’ll start with the basics about the event (what it is, when it happens, how much it costs) before diving into my experience.
 I’ll conclude with the two groups of people I think this event works best for.
 Read on to learn all about Jollywood Nights at Hollywood Studios!

 About Jollywood Nights